clementyung/clementyung.github.io/_posts/resources/2022-07-01-mod-reviews.md

 category: resource
 ---

-I wrote a review of almost every module I took as an undergraduate at National University of Singapore, and posted them on [NUSMods](https://nusmods.com).
+I wrote a review of almost every module I took as an undergraduate at the National University of Singapore and posted them on [NUSMods](https://nusmods.com).
 Here is a list of the modules I took and the links to their reviews.

-If you are wondering why I did not take MA1101R Linear Algebra, MA1102R Calculus and ST1131 Introduction to Statistics, it is because I took the [advanced placement tests](https://www.science.nus.edu.sg/undergraduates/admissions/advanced-placement-credits/) for these three modules and passed.
-My grades for the tests were A-, B and C+ respectively, but the grades were not counted in the calculation of my overall CAP.
+I did not take MA1101R Linear Algebra, MA1102R Calculus and ST1131 Introduction to Statistics as I took their [advanced placement tests](https://www.science.nus.edu.sg/undergraduates/admissions/advanced-placement-credits/) and passed.
+My grades for the tests were A-, B and C+ respectively, but they were not counted toward my overall CAP.

 ### AY17/18 Semester 2 - Special Term (Part 1) (iBLOC)